JimmyLaessig/Lifestage/VibroTouch/README.txt

 	-errors: how often a user has tried to put an object on a wrong target space
 	-screenPlacements: how often objects were put on white screen again
 	-deviation: deviation of placed object center and target space center in mm

+n Testcases:
+0 to (n/2 - 1) get shuffled with user id as seed value
+n/2 to n get shuffled with user id as seed value

 ##testcase 2: